gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - library: 'main', flavor: 'withOptionalFeature', packaging: 'static'
 - library: 'main', flavor: 'withOptionalFeature', packaging: 'shared'

+### Test cases

+- Executable with flavors depends on a library with a single flavor which depends on a library with flavors.

 ### Open issues

 - Add a 'development' assemble task, which chooses a single binary for each component.